soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 :   [OGC API](https://ogcapi.ogc.org/){target=_blank} building blocks that can be used to assemble novel APIs for web access to geospatial content

 documentation:Ontology
-:   Ontology a way of showing the properties of a subject area and how they are related, by defining a set of concepts and categories that represent the subject. (source: [wikipedia](https://en.wikipedia.org/wiki/Ontology_(computer_science)){target=_blank})
+:   Ontology is a formal representation of the entities in a knowledge graph.
+Ontologies and knowledge graphs can be expressed in a similar manner and they are closely related.
+Ontologies can be seen as the (semantic) data model defining classes, relationships and attributes, while knowledge graphs contain the real data according to the (semantic) data model.

+documentation:Persistent identifier
+:   Persistent identifier is a long-lasting reference to a digital object.

 documentation:Product backlog
 :   Product backlog is the document where user stories/requirements are gathered with their acceptance criteria, and prioritized.